 - Anti-inflammatory/anti-itch corticosteroids

-- Oral antibiotics taken if there’s a middle ear infection
+- Oral antibiotics (with a middle ear infection)

 - Pain relievers